What is the ICAMA?

 Who is protected by the ICAMA?

 Any child who is eligible for a subsidized adoption by Missouri (or another ICAMA state) may be eligible for help.
-A child with special needs may receive the benefits of an adoption subsidy agreement until age 18 or age 21, if the state determines that the child’s mental or physical handicaps warrants continued help beyond 18, a child may be able to receive benefits until the age of 21.
+A child with special needs may receive the benefits of an adoption subsidy until the age of 18.
+If the state determines that the child’s mental or physical handicaps warrants continued help beyond 18, a child may be able to receive benefits until the age of 21.

-Medical assistance, including Medicaid program services, is expressly dealt with in the Compact.
-Other services and benefits when provided on an interstate basis may be implemented pursuant to the Compact or by supplementary agreements developed pursuant to Articles IV and VI of the Compact.
+The ICAMA specifically protects medical help, including Medicaid program services.
+Other services and benefits may also be protected, depending on the agreements developed pursuant to Articles IV and VI of the Compact.